t-reents/torch-sim/README.md

 [![CI](https://github.com/radical-ai/torch-sim/actions/workflows/test.yml/badge.svg)](https://github.com/radical-ai/torch-sim/actions/workflows/test.yml)
 [![codecov](https://codecov.io/gh/radical-ai/torch-sim/branch/main/graph/badge.svg)](https://codecov.io/gh/radical-ai/torch-sim)

-TorchSim is an open-source simulation engine in PyTorch focused on atomistic simulations.
+Torch-Sim is an open-source simulation engine in PyTorch focused on atomistic simulations.
 It provides a easy to use and efficient interface for running simulations on both CPU and GPU.
 Being built on PyTorch, it allows for automatic differentiation of the simulation equations, making it easy to compute quantities of interest.

 ## Installation